 - Buy the smallest beverage size when you eat at an establishment that offers free refills.

 - Brown-bag your lunch to work instead of eating out.

 - Visit restaurants during happy hour.
 The restaurant will serve the same food—with a limited array of options—for a steep discount.
 Can't make it during happy hour?
 Use a "daily deal" coupon such as Groupon or Living Social.

 - Bring leftovers home with you from the restaurant.
 That food will go to waste otherwise.

 - Maintain your car with regular oil changes and tune-ups.
 This regular maintenance might feel like a short-term financial burden, but it will probably extend the life of your car.

 - Switch off the lights if you aren't in the room.

-- Bike to places near your house, if your neighborhood has sidewalks or bike lanes available.
+- Bike to places near your house if your neighborhood has sidewalks or bike lanes available.

 - Compare prices online before buying anything in-store.
-If you have a smartphone, download a free app that lets you scan the barcode of items so that you can instantly see its prices online.
+If you have a smartphone, download a free app that lets you scan the barcode of items so that you can instantly see their prices online.